 Ivestor Gap Trail is a 4.2 mile lightly trafficked point-to-point trail located near Canton, North Carolina that features a great forest setting and is good for all skill levels.
-The trail is primarily used for hiking, walking, and mountain biking and is accessible from March until October.
+The trail is primarily used for hiking, walking, and mountain biking and is best used from March until October.

 This was a nice wide trail.
 It was more like a very shallow creek with many rocks and stones.
 But it wasn't too wet to hike.
 There were some very nice views of the mountains on several parts of the trail.
 This trail is an easy trail if you don't mind stepping over rocks most of the time.
 I can't wait to explore the other trails over in that area.